SoloFinanceHub

 I use ranges because scope varies.
 A 5-page website for a simple business and a 5-page website for a complex service firm have very different requirements.
 The range sets expectations while leaving room for scope-appropriate pricing.

 When a prospect asks about pricing, I share the relevant range: “A business website in your category typically falls in the $5,000-7,000 range.
 After our discovery call, I’ll provide a specific quote.”
+This approach:

 Tiered Pricing: The Revenue Multiplier

-For every proposal, I present 3 options:
+For every proposal, I present 3 options.
+This is the single most impactful pricing strategy I’ve implemented.

 EssentialStandardPremium